ray-project/ray/doc/source/projects.rst

     # this auto-starts the session if --start is specified.
     $ ray session attach [<default-session>] [--start]

-    # Stop the given session, and all of its worker nodes.
+    # Stop the given session and all of its worker nodes.
 The nodes/clusters
     # are not actually terminated unless --terminate is given or unless we
     # configure the cluster to autoterminate after a period of inactivity.
     $ ray session stop [<default-session>] [--terminate]